Loschcode/rails_async_migrations/README.md

 `ActiveRecord::Migration` extension to turn your migrations asynschonous in a simple and straight forward way.

+## Motives

+This library was made with the intent to help small companies which are struggling to scale at technical level.
+Small projects don't need asynchronous migrations queues, and big companies build their own parallel systems when facing scaling problems, but what about medium sized companies with limited resources ?

+When a project grows, your database start to be heavy and changing the data through the deployment process can be very painful.
+There is numerous reason you want this process to be partially asynchronous.

+Most people turn heavy data changes into `rake tasks` or split workers ; there's two school of thought about this.

+1. Migrations should only mutate database structures and not its data, and if it's the case, it should be split and processed via other means.
+2. Migrations are everything which alter data one time, typically during a deployment of new code and structure.

+Turning data changes into a `rake task` can be a good idea, and it's ideal to test it out too, but sometimes you need this **fat ass loop** which will be ran **once, and only once** to be ran fast, and making a `rake task` for that is overkill.
+This gem is here to answer this need.

 ## Installation

 Add this line to your application's Gemfile: